The Definitive Guide to Islamic Education for Babies: Nurturing Faith from the Very First Days

 Try limiting digital sessions to 15-minute blocks.
 This helps your toddler transition back to physical play without the "digital tantrum" often triggered by the high-stimulation cycles of mainstream platforms.

-By approaching the digital world with this level of intentionality, you’re teaching your child the value of digital hygiene from the start.
-We’re here to support you in reclaiming screen time, ensuring it becomes a tool for growth rather than a source of anxiety.
-Together, we can build a foundation of faith and focus that will serve your child for a lifetime.
+By approaching the digital world with intentionality, you ensure technology becomes a tool for Tarbiyah rather than a source of anxiety, building a foundation of faith that serves your child for a lifetime.

 Digital Tarbiyah: Using AI to Nurture Character and Manners